 Intellectual Disability (ID) Medicaid Waiver

-In SCL, children learn to participate more fully in their community while developing greater independence and life skills.
-Each child is matched with a caregiver who helps them work towards reaching their goals.
+In SCL, children and young adults learn to participate more fully in their community while developing greater independence and life skills.
+Each child and young adult is matched with a caregiver who helps them work towards reaching their goals.
 Typical activities often include but are not limited to the following:

 Daily Living Skills

-Making a bed, cooking a meal, cleaning their room, and practicing laundry skill.
+Making a bed, cooking a meal, cleaning their room, and learning laundry skills.

 Frequently Asked Questions